Quick Start¶

 Prerequisites¶

-- Tailscale (or other private network) connecting your machines
+- Tailscale (or other private network) if connecting to remote servers

 git clone https://github.com/charliek/shed.git